The Feeling of Falling Upwards

 The Feeling of Falling Upwards (Live from the Royal Albert Hall) is the third live album by Australian pop-rock band 5 Seconds of Summer.
-The album was released digitally on 14 April 2023 and consists of 17 tracks recorded at Royal Albert Hall, London in September 2022.
+The album was released digitally on 14 April 2023 by 5SOS LLC and BMG, and consists of 17 tracks recorded at Royal Albert Hall, London in September 2022.

 Background

 The album was recorded alongside a 12-piece string orchestra and a 12-member gospel choir during a special one-night-only concert 22 September 2022.
 The performance was live-streamed a day before the release of the band's fifth studio album, 5SOS5.